 Chronic Obstructive Pulmonary Disease Virtual Reality Therapy Market to Reach USD $2.79 Billion by 2029 at 19.3% CAGR

-The Business Research Company's Chronic Obstructive Pulmonary Disease Virtual Reality Therapy – Market Size, Trends, And Global Forecast 2025-2034
+The Business Research Company's Chronic Obstructive Pulmonary Disease Virtual Reality Therapy Global Market Report 2025 – Size, Trends, And Forecast 2025-2034

 The market size for virtual reality therapy for chronic obstructive pulmonary disease has seen rapid expansion in the recent past.
 The projected growth sees an increase from $1.15 billion in 2024 to $1.38 billion in 2025, registering a compound annual growth rate (CAGR) of 19.7%.
 The historical growth has been fueled by factors such as the rising incidence of chronic obstructive pulmonary disease, a surge in demand for non-drug interventions, an increase in the uptake of digital health solutions, the need for cost-effective rehabilitation options, and heightened consciousness about the advantages of remote therapy.